shawnrc/youshoku/readme.md

 All three of these settings are mutually-exclusive.
 HDR even turns off other features.
-DR can't be turned off, so DR-P takes precedence over DR, and HDR technically takes precedence over DR-P, but can't really be used in recipes anyhow because it's a drive mode rather than an IQ setting.
+DR can't be turned off, so DR-P takes precedence over DR, and HDR technically takes precedence over both, but can't really be used in recipes anyhow because it's a drive mode rather than an IQ setting.

 ### Unsupported devices